Some fear China will win over US feud with Marshall Islands - ExBulletin

 Various estimates put the actual cost of the damage at around $ 3 billion, including repairs to a massive nuclear waste facility known as the Cactus Dome which environmentalists say dumps toxic waste into the ocean.

-A report to Congress last year from the US Department of Energy said the dome contained more than 100,000 cubic yards (76,000 cubic meters) of soil and debris contaminated with radioactivity, but the structure did not was not in immediate danger of failure.
+A report to Congress last year from the US Department of Energy said the dome contained more than 100,000 cubic yards (76,000 cubic meters) of soil and debris contaminated with radioactivity, but the structure was not at risk. not to break down immediately.
 The report concluded that any contaminated groundwater flowing under the structure had no measurable impact on the environment.

 As it did in previous compact negotiations, the United States has blocked talks over nuclear legacy, which U.S. officials acknowledge.

-We know this is important, but there is a full and final settlement, and both sides have agreed to it, said a senior US official who was not authorized to discuss the matter publicly and requested the ‘anonymity.
+We know this is important, but there is a full and final settlement, and both sides have agreed to it, said a senior US official who was not authorized to discuss the matter publicly and spoke out. on condition of anonymity.
 So this question is just not likely to be reopened.
-But, were always very willing to work with the (Marshallese) on the larger issues that are important to us and that is what we hope to do.
+But we were always very willing to work with the (Marshallese) on the larger issues that are important to us and that is what we hope to do. “

 The US State Department has said the Indo-Pacific is at the heart of US foreign policy.